Stephanie Otobo releases alleged BBM Chats Between Her and Apostle Suleman - Nigeria Today

 Stephanie Otobo releases alleged BBM Chats Between Her and Apostle Suleman

-Despite the N1 billion defamation suit against her, Stephanie Otobo has decided not to back leave Apostle Suleiman in her s2x scandal.

-After releasing her statement of account which shows the apostle transferred some money to her account, Stephanie has released screenshots of an alleged s1x chat she had with the Apostle.
+Stephanie Otobo isn’t done with Apostle Suleiman, despite the N1 billion defamation suit the Apostle filed against her, Stephanie has decided not to back down.
+After releasing her statement of account which shows the apostle transferred some money to her account, Stephanie has released screenshots of an alleged s*x chat she had with the Apostle. …

-The post Stephanie Otobo releases alleged BBM Chats Between Her and Apostle Suleman appeared first on Timeofgist.com.
+The post Stephanie Otobo releases alleged BBM Chats Between Her and Apostle Suleman appeared first on INFORMATION NIGERIA.

 Follow us on twitter @NigeriaTodayNG